Updated: Feb 6

 I am sure as kids most of you would have grown sunflowers, usually amongst your friends or siblings to see who gets the biggest or tallest one in a fun, friendly and environmental competition.
 Sunflowers are easy to grow plants that can easily dwarf most people by growing on average 6 to 10 feet.
 Here I will go into facts about sunflower, how to grow them, why you should grow them and my experience with growing them.
 So whether you want an interesting and unique plant to grow, an environment friendly hobby or just a healthy competition, then please read on.

-What is are Sunflower?
+What is a Sunflower?

 Sunflowers botanical name is Helianthus, which has nearly 70 species within it, the most common of which is called Helianthus Annuus that is grown for edible oil and seeds.
 However, for the back garden as you are probably growing them for their enormous size you might want to pick up sunflowers with the names ‘American Giant’ or ‘Skyscraper’.
 Getting your hands on sunflower seed is easy and you can obtain some at most garden centre and many other stores also sell them in the spring.
 As I mentioned above there is a variety of different types, so get one that you like the look of.